camunda/camunda-docs/docs/reference/feel/language-guide/feel-expression.md

 | between | `between _ and _` | `x between 3 and 9` |

 The operators less than, greater than, and between are only supported for:
-  * number
+  * Number
-  * date
+  * Date
-  * time
+  * Time
-  * date-time
+  * Date-time
-  * year-month-duration
+  * Year-month-duration
-  * day-time-duration
+  * Day-time-duration

-Any value can be compared with `null` to check if it is equal to `null`, or if it exists.
+Any value can be compared with `null` to check if it's equal to `null` or if it exists.
 Comparing `null` to a value different from `null` results in `false`.
 It returns `true` if the value, or the context entry (e.g. the property of a variable) is `null` or doesn't exist.
-The built-in function [is defined()](../builtin-functions/feel-built-in-functions-boolean.md#is-defined) can be used to differentiate between a value that is `null` and a value that doesn't exist.
+The built-in function [is defined()](../builtin-functions/feel-built-in-functions-boolean.md#is-defined) can be used to differentiate between a `null` value and a value that doesn't exist.

 ```js
 null = null